mafifafm/pxt-microbit/docs/projects/spy/name-tag.md

 ## {Step 4}

 Look at the @boardname@ simulator on the screen.
-Do you see your name and age? ⭐ Great job! ⭐ You've turned the micro:bit into a digital name tag!
+Do you see your name and age? ⭐ Great job! ⭐ You've turned the Ragga into a digital name tag!

 ## {Step 5}